 EMSACare Ambulance Program for apartment, duplex & mobile home park owners

-Every September, The City of Oklahoma City gives you the opportunity to change your participation in EMSA’s EMSACare program.
+Every September, The City of Oklahoma City gives property owners the opportunity to change their participation in EMSA’s EMSACare program.

 The opt-in/opt-out period is September 1-30.

 - No action is required if you don’t want to make a change.